 First, you need to select your fabric:

 I prefer to use stripes or something with a geometric pattern to make cutting a straight line easier.
-I also like to use colors that are naturally found in nature for a more cohesive look.
-These are outdoor fabrics I found at JoAnn Fabrics.

 Next you’ll want to lay out your cushion so that folded over, the fabric covers the cushion from top to bottom.
 (Here I removed the old cover, but I didn’t remove them all.
 They actually keep their shape better if you keep the old covers on.)